jouvetg/igm_old/doc/update_topg.md

-IGM permits glacier evolution modeling over time scales of million years.
-Over such a time scale glacial erosion or uplift may change the basal topography substantially.
+This function implements change in basal topography (glacial erosion or uplift).
 Setting glacier.config.erosion_include=True, the bedrock is updated (each glacier.config.erosion_update_freq years) assuming the erosion rate to be proportional (parameter glacier.config.erosion_cst) to a power (parameter glacier.config.erosion_exp) of the sliding velocity magnitude.
 By default, we use the parameters from Herman, F. et al. Erosion by an Alpine glacier.
 Science 350, 193–195 (2015).
 Check at the function glacier.update_topg() for more details on the implementation of glacial erosion in IGM.
 Setting glacier.config.uplift_include=True will allow to include an uplift defined by glacier.config.uplift_rate.